zero-abd/baby_musks_wroBot/Obstacle_management/obstacle_management.md

 ### How It Works

 1. **Camera Setup**: The code initializes and configures a camera on the vehicle to capture images of the environment.
+The vehicle's velocity has been deliberately kept low to ensure better image processing and accuracy in obstacle detection.

 2. **Image Processing**: It analyzes the images from the camera to identify critical elements such as obstacles, traffic signals, and road features by examining their colors and patterns.